-5.8 The Academy seeks to avoid language that runs the risk of placing a ceiling on any pupils' achievement or that seeks to define their potential as learners, such as" less able", it uses a range of teaching strategies that ensures we meet the needs of all pupils and it provides support to pupils at risk of underachieving.
+The academy seeks to avoid language that runs the risk of placing a ceiling on any pupils' achievement or that seeks to define their potential as learners, it uses a range of teaching strategies that ensures we meet the needs of all pupils and it provides support to pupils at risk of underachieving.
 It aims to be always alert and proactive about the potentially damaging impact of negative language in matters such as race, gender, disability and sexuality.